ydataai/ydata-synthetic/README.md

 A package to generate synthetic tabular and time-series data leveraging the state of the art generative models.

 ## 🎊 The exciting features:
-> These are must try features whne it comes to synthetic data generation:
+> These are must try features when it comes to synthetic data generation:
   > - A new streamlit app that delivers the synthetic data generation experience with a UI interface.
 A low code experience for the quick generation of synthetic data
   > - A new fast synthetic data generation model based on Gaussian Mixture.
 So you can quickstart in the world of synthetic data generation without the need for a GPU.
   > - A conditional architecture for tabular data: CTGAN, which will make the process of synthetic data generation easier and with higher quality!